MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-configure-connections.md

 1. In the search box on the upper right corner, enter "Power Automate Management".
 1. Select the plus symbol "**+**" to create the Power Automate connection.
 When prompted to sign in, make sure to use the same credentials you used to sign in to Intelligent Order Management.

-### Create Intelligent Order Management Data Transformer connection

-To create the Intelligent Order Management Data Transformer connection, follow these steps.

-1. Go to **Data \> Connections**.
-1. Select **New connection**.
-1. In the search box on the upper right corner, enter "IOM Data Transformer".
-    > [!NOTE]
-    > If you don’t see the connector, append ``?addConnectorHideKey=iomtransformer`` to the URL.
-1. Select the plus symbol "**+**" to create the Intelligent Order Management Data Transformer connection.
-When prompted to sign in, make sure to use the same credentials you used to sign in to Intelligent Order Management.

 ## Configure platform connection references

 > [!NOTE]